Jacksonville homeowner welcoming her daughter and grandchild to their newly completed backyard ADU — multigenerational living in North Florida

 Modular · Factory-Built

-• Factory-built DBPR-registered modular construction — permittable across all Florida jurisdictions
+• DBPR-registered modular construction — permittable across all Florida jurisdictions

-• Pre-certified MEP systems eliminate rough-in inspections in many jurisdictions
+• Pre-certified MEP systems can eliminate rough-in inspections in many jurisdictions

 Site-Built · Block Construction

-• 100% site-built block construction on slab foundation — appraises as real property
+• 100% site-built block or frame construction on slab foundation — appraises as real property

-Best For: Homeowners who want a site-built ADU appraised as real property and value a team with a verified JaxEPICS permit history in Jacksonville.
+Best For: Homeowners who want a fully custom ADU appraised as permanent real property.
+Verify JaxEPICS permit history before signing any contract.

 Free · No Pressure